Skip to main content

 However, if the study or research is commercial in any way, fair dealing will not apply and clearance will be required.

-Copying for the purpose of criticism and review or quotation
+Copying for criticism and review or quotation

 Copying may be permitted from a work which has been made publicly available, provided the copying is fair dealing and is acknowledged.
 Although no limits are given in law, as a general guide, short extracts (held by the Society of Authors to be 400 words or less) may be considered as fair dealing for the purposes of criticism and review or quotation.
 For longer extracts, it might be necessary to get permission from the copyright owner.